This post may contain affiliate links, please see my disclosure policy to learn more.

-Hard Boiled Eggs – Eggs are awesome in salad, I always add hard boiled eggs for a boost of protein and flavor.
+Hard-Boiled Eggs – Eggs are awesome in a salad, I always add hard-boiled eggs for a boost of protein and flavor.

 Onion – Most people choose red onion for this layer since it adds some nice color, I use whatever onions I have on hand.
 Usually a sweet onion or even green onions.

 Dressing – The dressing is so simple, just mayonnaise and sugar (or a sugar substitute).
 Mayonnaise and sugar may not sound appetizing but it’s perfect for this salad.
 I suggest mixing it up in a small bowl before you start on the salad layers so that it has time to rest.
 Make sure to spread the dressing all the way to the edge of the dish.
 Some people like to add sour cream or Parmesan cheese to the dressing, I haven’t tried either but they do sound good.

 Shredded Cheese – Layer your choice of freshly shredded cheese on top of the dressing, I usually use cheddar cheese.

 Bacon – Cooked, cooled, and crumbled bacon completes this salad.

 This is a great salad to make ahead of time.
 It tastes best when it is refrigerated for several hours before serving.

 A Seven Layer Salad doesn’t have to be limited to only seven layers.
 Switch out ingredients for ones you have on hand or add extra layers of your favorite veggies.
 Any color bell pepper, broccoli, cauliflower, red cabbage, radishes, carrots, water chestnuts, or fresh sliced mushrooms would all make great additions or substitutions.